-Whether you are trying to reduce or eliminate your animal protein intake, cleaning up your diet, or just looking to add variety lentils and legumes are excellent additions to the diet.
+Whether you are trying to reduce or eliminate your animal protein intake, cleaning up your diet, or just looking to add variety, lentils and legumes are excellent additions to the diet.

-Unfortunately, most legumes are not completes in their amino acid profile, lacking in adequate amounts of tryptophan and methionine.
+Unfortunately, most legumes are not complete in their amino acid profile, lacking in adequate amounts of tryptophan and methionine.
 By adding the right whole grain to the right lentil or legume you can complete their profile.

 Back to the problem at hand…beans and legumes are an incomplete protein

 No worries, match them to the right grain and you can complete the amino acid profile.
 We will look at soy later, as it deserves its own category–let’s look at a few lentils and legumes and their matches.